aquasecurity/tracee/docs/building/containers.md

 Containers are supposed to be executed through docker cmdline directly, from the official built images.
-Nevertheless, during the image building process, it may be usefull to execute them with correct arguments to see if they're working.
+Nevertheless, during the image building process, it may be useful to execute them with correct arguments to see if they're working.

 User may execute built containers through `Makefile.tracee-container` file with